Sondzus/MathStat474/README.md

 * wk5, day 1:
 * wk6, day 1: binomial and start of hypergeometric
 * wk6, day 2: finish hypergeometric, cover Poisson, and discuss r.v. approximations.
+* wk7, day 1: intro to continuous random variables. what is the meaning of a probability density function? interpretation, contrast of PDF vs. PMF. * wk7, day 2: cumulative distribution function, and some more examples of continous random variables. mean and variance.

 ### HW formatting